somshrivastava/NUtrition/PRD.md

 ## Milestones and Timeline

-### Phase 1: Core MVP (4-6 Weeks)
+### Phase 1: Core MVP (4-5 Weeks)

 1. Implement the data scraper for NU Dining website.
-2. Build the nutritional facts dashboard.
+2. Build the nutritional facts dashboard and frontend
-3. Add filtering and sorting functionality.
+3. Add filtering and sorting functionality
-4. Enable basic meal tracking without user accounts.
+4. Enable basic meal tracking without user accounts
+5. implement authentication
+6. HOST the app. @som

 ### Phase 2: Enhanced Features (4 Weeks)

 1. Add user accounts with saved preferences and history.
 2. Implement personalized recommendations.
 3. Optimize the app for mobile use.
+4. figure out Northeastern Authentication for an extra extension
+5. move from SQLAlchemy to MongoDB Atlas once MVP is up and running.

 ### Phase 3: Future Expansion (Optional)